Laws & Policies

 Federal law also prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances.

-The buildings where firearms will be off limits at Tallgrass Prairie National Preserve are the main ranch house, barn, back ranchhand house, Lower Fox Creek Schoolhouse, and the administrative office in Cottonwood Falls, KS.
+The buildings where firearms are not authorized at Tallgrass Prairie National Preserve are the main ranch house, barn, back ranchhand house, Lower Fox Creek Schoolhouse, the Visitor Center/Administrative Office building, and maintenance shop.

 Did You Know?